ham-lang/rfcs/rfc-template.md

 - How does this change the way the user will write Ham in general.
 - Does this affect current users, if yes, how does it inform the users to adjust to the change.

-For implementation-oriented RFCs (e.g. for compiler internals), this section should focus on how compiler contributors should think about the change, and give examples of its concrete impact.
+> For implementation-oriented RFCs (e.g. for transpiler, lexer, parser, internals), this section should focus on how compiler contributors should think about the change, and give examples of its concrete impact.
 For policy RFCs, this section should provide an example-driven introduction to the policy, and explain its impact in concrete terms.

-# Reference-level explanation
+# Technical explanation
-[reference-level-explanation]: #reference-level-explanation

-- TBD
+[technical-explanation]: #technical-explanation

+Explain the technical design of the RFC

+- What existing features are used.
+- How should this be implemented.
+- Edge cases that needs to be taken care of.
+- Reference to the Guid-level explanation and explain how it should work.

 # Drawbacks
 [drawbacks]: #drawbacks

+Think about possible counter arguments that would argue against accepting the RFC.

-Explain what drawbacks this feature will bring into Ham.
+- Explain what drawbacks this feature will bring into Ham.
+- Are there reasons to not add this RFC to the spec.

+# Reasoning
+[reasoning]: #reasoning

+Explain the though process of why this particular solution should be chosen.

+- Why is this the best solution.
+- Which alternatives have been considered, and why have they not been chosen for the RFC.
+- Would __not__ implementing this RFC affect the current or future state of Ham.

-# Rationale and alternatives
+# Dependencies
-[rationale-and-alternatives]: #rationale-and-alternatives

-- TBD
+[dependencies]: #dependencies

+Are there any dependencies that would need to be added to the spec first?

+- Is this RFCs awaiting other RFCs to be accepted first.
+- Are there Issues that would be resolved by this RFC.

 # Unresolved questions
 [unresolved-questions]: #unresolved-questions

-- TBD
+- Are there still unknowns in this RFC.
+- What parts of the proposal do need re-evaluation.